Suicide: Prevention

+Diet

+About 50% of people who die of suicide have a mood disorder such as major depression.
+Sleep and diet may play a role in depression (major depressive disorder), and interventions in these areas may be an effective add-on to conventional methods.
+Vitamin B2, B6 and B12 deficiency may cause depression in females.

+Risk of depression may be reduced with a healthy diet "high in fruits, vegetables, nuts, and legumes; moderate amounts of poultry, eggs, and dairy products; and only occasional red meat".
+A balanced diet and the consumption of lots of water is essential for mental health.
+Consuming oily fish may also help as they contain omega-3 fats.
+Consuming too much refined carbohydrates (e.g., snack foods) may increase the risk of depression symptoms.
+The mechanism on how diet improves or worsens mental health is still not fully understood.
+Blood glucose levels alterations, inflammation, or effects on the gut microbiome have been suggested.

 Screening

 There is little data on the effects of screening the general population on the ultimate rate of suicide.
 Screening those who come to the emergency departments with injuries from self-harm have been shown to help identify suicide ideation and suicide intention.
 Psychometric tests such as the Beck Depression Inventory or the Geriatric Depression Scale for older people are being used.
 As there is a high rate of people who test positive via these tools that are not at risk of suicide, there are concerns that screening may significantly increase mental health care resource utilization.
-Assessing those at high risk, though, is recommended.
+Assessing those at high risk, though, is recommended for.
 Asking about suicidality does not appear to increase the risk.